 PROFESSOR OR ASSISTANT/ASSOCIATE PROFESSOR

 The field of the position is analytical chemistry, and it will be based on the Synthesis and Analysis research program at the Department of Chemistry.
-The aim of this position is to strengthen fundamental and experimental studies in analytical chemistry, contribute to science and teaching of advances and development in analytical techniques, and analysis methods in fields such as separation sciences and mass spectrometry.
+The aim of this position is to strengthen fundamental and experimental studies in analytical chemistry, contribute to science and teaching, and advance development in analytical techniques and analysis methods in fields such as separation sciences and mass spectrometry.
 Knowledge of integration of different computational and analytical methods for handling of large data sets in various applications is also appreciated.

 Successful candidates are expected to create collaborative links with other scientists of the faculty and establish a strong network of national and international cooperation.
 The candidates should also actively pursue both national and international research funding opportunities and participate in the interaction between science and society at large.

 The teaching area of the position is chemistry and the person chosen for the position will teach and develop teaching within the chemistry curriculum on BSc, MSc, and doctoral levels.

 The appointee must have broad experience in fundamental of analytical chemistry and development of analytical techniques and their application to various analysis tasks and is expected to conduct research on an internationally high level.
 To successfully attend to the duties of the position, the appointee must be fluent in English.